jakartasipirok/convex-hull-with-divide-and-conquer/README.md

 # convex-hull-with-divide-and-conquer
-finding convex hull by using divide and conquer algorithm for my algorithm strategy class
+finding convex hull by using divide and conquer algorithm for my algorithm strategy class.
+Default data visualization is iris, wine, and breast_cancer dataset provided by sklearn

 ## Author
 - Kevin Roni 13520114